Guardians vs. Cubs Player Props Betting Odds

 MLB Props Today: Chicago Cubs

-- The Cubs will hand the ball to Justin Steele (8-2) for his 15th start of the season.
+- Marcus Stroman (9-5) will take to the mound for the Cubs and make his 18th start of the season.

-- In 14 starts this season, he's earned a quality start in nine of them.
+- He has earned a quality start 14 times in 17 starts this season.

-- Steele has two starts in a row of five innings or more.
+- In 17 starts, Stroman has pitched through or past the fifth inning 15 times.
+He has a season average of six frames per outing.

-- He has four appearances with no earned runs allowed in 14 chances this season.
+- He has finished six appearances without allowing an earned run in 17 chances this season.

 |Opponent